Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Introduction

 The robot described in this paper is a prototype robot from Everyday Robots that was deployed at Alphabet offices in Mountain View, California in 2021-2023.
 Over 100 of these robots worked in several buildings, where they perform tasks like wiping tables and sorting trash.
 These robots worked nearby hundreds of people per week who have a wide range of jobs, from software engineers to chefs.
 Because the robots were prototypes, they were monitored by a co-located human operator while the robots perform autonomous tasks.
 The Everyday Robots design team experimented with different robot interaction modes and communication signals as they, like other helper robot companies and researchers, pursued the aim of building an accepted, legible, and delightful robot for everyday spaces.

 This paper describes a prolonged research and creative collaboration between engineers and the Artist-in-Residence at Everyday Robots and the resulting generative sound feature that arose from this collaboration.
+As articulated in \citep{lupetti2021designerly}, this paper highlights both the conceptual contribution of this design process (which, like prior work in designerly HRI, included artists and subjectivity) as well as the artifact of the software and robot sounds generated.
 The mapping between sounds and joints is shown in Figure \ref{glamour} and videos can be found in the supplementary material.
 The contributions of this work are threefold: (1) an interdisciplinary choreographic, musical, and coding design process to develop a real-world robot sound feature, (2) a technical implementation for movement-based sound generation, and (3) two experiments and an embedded case study of robots running this feature during daily work activities that show the resulting changes in robot perception.
-Section \ref{MMRelatedWork} describes relevant prior work in artistic robotics and robotic sounds in human-robot interaction.
-Section \ref{MMDesign_Process} explains the artistic design process, technical implementation, and audio implementation.
+Section \ref{RelatedWork} describes relevant prior work in artistic robotics and robotic sounds in human-robot interaction.
+Section \ref{Design_Process} explains the artistic design process, technical implementation, and audio implementation.
 Section \ref{Methods} describes the experiment design.
-Section \ref{MMResults} details the outcome of the two controlled experiments as well as the on-site case study, followed by Section \ref{MMDiscussion} which discusses future work.
+Section \ref{Results} details the outcome of the two controlled experiments as well as the on-site case study, followed by Section \ref{Discussion} which discusses future work.